yuchi1224/yuchi1224.github.io/_pages/notes.md

 author_profile: true
 ---

-A collection of raw notes, rough derivations, and random thoughts from my studies.
-Not polished for publication, but a record of my learning process.
+A collection of raw notes, rough derivations, and random thoughts.
+A simple record of my learning process.

 ## Research Notes
 * **Notes about Hidden Zeros and Surfaceology**